A unifier flag

 The flag is based on two rectangular panels bordered with yellow.
-The panel next to the fly contains a yellow pattern with a lion holding a sword upright and four leaves of a fig tree on a dark red background.
+The panel next to the fly contains a yellow pattern with a lion holding a sword upright in his right fore paw and four leaves of a fig tree on a reddish background.
 The panel next to the hoist is made up of two vertical green and orange bands.

-There is no doubt that the final flag design intended to reflect the population of Sri Lanka in its totality, which is composed of Buddhists in its great majority, Hindus, Muslims and Christians.
+There is no doubt that the final flag project intended to reflect the population of Sri Lanka in its totality, which is composed of Buddhists in its great majority, Hindus, Muslims and Christians:

 - Firstly, yellow, the medium colour of the rainbow spectrum, tempers the perception of the other colours.
 It emphasizes the common features rather than the differences.

-The flag of Sri Lanka highlights the fact that banners are, principally, gathering emblems.
+The Lion flag is at once civil, state and merchant flag of the Democratic Socialist Republic of Sri Lanka.
+It highlights the fact that banners are, principally, gathering emblems.